 And more of such vague insights to learn how your product is performing.
-Here, a cutting-edge technology called session replay effectively resolved this ambiguity.
+Here, a cutting-edge technology called session recording effectively resolved this ambiguity.
 And since its inception a decade ago, it has kept evolving and growing at a grander scale.
-We will learn more on it but first let us see what Digital Journal has to say about session replay:
+We will learn more about it but first, let us see what Digital Journal has to say about session replay:

 A global study confirmed that in 2019, the global Recording And Session Replay Tools market value was USD 205.8 million, and it is expected to grow at a CAGR of 23.6 percent to USD 921 million by the end of 2026.

-Before we hop on to learn the role of session replay, let’s first understand what session replay is and why it is the need of the hour.
+Before we hop on to learn the role of session recording, let’s first understand what session recordings are and why it is the need of the hour.